maxpolaczuk/player_performance/Player_form (1).md

 Hopefully, it is clear that when this number is greater than 1, this player is doing well and thus, his form is higher.
 Observe multiple games with a ratio greater than 1, and he is on a ‘hot-streak’ (and conversely, the opposite for less than 1).

 The problem here is how to estimate player performance and average player performance!

 **Estimating player performance**
+Note: *The actual form here is somewhat arbitrary.
+This can be considered a simplified version for explanations sake; in reality the model we use has many more variables than the ones we talk about here*.

-The way we thought to do this was in two parts:
+The way we thought to model player performance was split into two parts:
 * 'Raw' performance
 * 'Relative' performance.

-Raw performance is simply the raw statistics for a game, the stuﬀ that the players see themselves.
+**Raw** performance is simply the raw statistics for a game, the stuﬀ that the players see themselves.
 This includes kills, deaths and an implied kill-death-ratio (KDR).
 In particular, we took KDR and kills as the relevant statistics to use here.

-Relative performance refers loosely to how the player is performing in the scope of his team only.
+**Relative** performance refers loosely to how the player is performing in the scope of his team only.
 Having a relative measure of performance allows us to look past features of a game that might ‘disguise’ a player having an excellent performance despite his team performing poorly (and thus a low level of kills on his part) and vice-versa.

 Defining relative performance required some creation of metrics (measurement) on our part, these are: